 “I believe that Marrakech ought to be earned as a destination.
 The journey is the preparation for the experience.
 Reaching it too fast derides it, makes it a little less easy to understand.”– Tahir Shah, In Arabian Nights: A Caravan of Moroccan Dreams

-As much as this ultimate Marrakech travel guide may try to, Marrakech remains a place that almost nothing can prepare you for.
+As much as this Ultimate Marrakech travel guide may try to, Marrakech remains a place that almost nothing can prepare you for.
 And as Tahir Shah says above, the journey is in the preparation.
 You might absolutely love your time here, you might hate it but in all, you will leave this country with experiences you won’t forget in a hurry.
-My guide is here to help you spend your days here in the best way; at least going armed ready for whatever this city throws at you.
-If you missed Part One two weeks ago, check it out here before you continue!
+This Marrakech Travel Guide is here to help you spend your days here in the best way; at least go in armed ready for whatever this city throws at you.
+If you missed Part One, check it out here before you continue!

 In my previous post I talked about where to stay and whether you should stay in a riad or a hotel AND I gave you a list of some riads for different budgets with prices so definitely check that out!

 There are MANY activities to get into and this Ultimate Marrakech travel guide will give you some of them AND costs!
 Marrakech is one of the most Instagrammed places probably and if you visit just to take pictures, I’m sure you’ll leave with your hard drive full.
 As much as Instagram is a massive resource for people, please please don’t experience this city only in the footsteps of your favourite travel blogger or instagrammer, explore for yourself, take the advice of locals!